Bombus dahlbomii Facts

 Bombus dahlbomii Distribution, Habitat, and Ecology

-In addition, even there it only inhabits a specific environment.
+Even within that limited area, however, the fascinating bee only inhabits a specific environment.
 That further consists of the many temperate forests in the region.
 That’s due to the fact that it remains highly dependent on the flowering plants of the region.